-A Triangle has three sides and three angles.
+A triangle has three sides and three angles.

 The angles in a triangle always add up to 180º.

-The number of degrees in a triangle can be derived using Alternate Angles:
+Higher students: the number of degrees in a triangle can be derived using Alternate Angles:

 Angles at A and B (blue) are alternate angles;

 Angles at A and C (red) are alternate angles;